deadsmond/FlatApp/README.md

 > To read and write files on external storage in a more secure way, consider using the Security library,
 > which provides the EncryptedFile class.

-Internal storage in FlatApp is being operated via ContentStorage object.
+Internal storage in FlatApp was being operated via ContentStorage object in previous versions.

-Password should be stored and read from Android KeyStore System ([source](https://academy.realm.io/posts/secure-storage-in-android-san-francisco-android-meetup-2017-najafzadeh/)):
+Now password and note should be stored and read from Secure Storage.
+The key to encrypt these contents is stored in AKSS:
+([source](https://academy.realm.io/posts/secure-storage-in-android-san-francisco-android-meetup-2017-najafzadeh/)):

 > The conclusion is that there is no safe place to store data on disk.
 You can use encryption to prevent an attacker